All about the parish council home page

 St. Paul Malmesbury Without Parish Council

 The 'precept' money is then collected from all Council Tax payers and given to the Parish Council to spend on their areas of responsibility.
-Parish councils currently have a limited number of duties but they all impact directly on the community.
+Parish councils currently have a limited number of duties and powers but they all impact directly on the community.
 St. Paul Malmesbury Without Parish Council manages the recreation grounds, Corston nature reserve, bus shelters, benches, notice boards and waste bins.
 It coordinates monthly jobs for the Parish Steward, a skilled highway operative who visits parishes and towns to a schedule.
 It is a statutory planning consultee, which local planning authorities are legally required to consult before reaching a decision on relevant planning applications.
 It can make grants to support groups, organisations and charities that benefit the local community.
 It has councillor representation on the Patient Participation Group for the Health Centre, Malmesbury Area Board, the Local Highways & Footpath Improvement Group and on the local joint Neighbourhood Plan.

 Latest Parish News